 Post Award Changes Requiring Only Internal University Approval:

-In addition to the changes listed above, the university requires internal approval from the Office of Sponsored Programs on all other changes, including those listed below:
+The university requires internal approval from the Division of Sponsored Programs on not only the changes listed above, but also, all other changes, including those listed below:

-- Change of effort for key personnel and faculty on sponsored awards (less than 25 percent of approved committed effort)
+- Change of effort for key personnel and faculty on sponsored programs (less than 25 percent of approved committed effort)

 - One-time 12-month no-cost time extension per competitive segment (federal awards only when delegated to VCU)

 The above constitutes general rules.
-The Research Terms and Conditions, Appendix A (Prior Approval Matrix) <https://www.nsf.gov/bfa/dias/policy/fedrtc/appendix_a.pdf> also provides direction regarding prior approval and rebudgeting conditions.
-PIs are ultimately responsible for being familiar with, and adhering to, the sponsor’s requirements of the award.
+The Research Terms and Conditions, Appendix A (Prior Approval Matrix) <https://www.nsf.gov/bfa/dias/policy/fedrtc/appendix_a.pdf> sets forth the rules regarding rebudgeting and prior approvals for several federal agencies.
+PIs are ultimately responsible for being familiar with, and adhering to, their sponsor’s requirements for the award.

 Noncompliance with this policy may result in disciplinary action up to and including termination.
 VCU supports an environment free from retaliation.
 Retaliation against any employee who brings forth a good faith concern, asks a clarifying question, or participates in an investigation is prohibited.